WoLFi22/DialectClassificationPipeline/README.md

 ## Embedding-based Dialect Score (EDS)

-This repository includes an implementation of a continuous dialectality measure derived from speech embeddings.
+This repository includes an extension of the pipeline that derives a **continuous dialectality score** from the generated speech embeddings.

-While most computational approaches treat dialect as a discrete classification problem, the embedding-based dialect score (EDS) models dialectal variation as a continuous geometric structure in embedding space.
+Unlike the main classification task, which predicts discrete dialect classes, the EDS models dialectal variation as a **continuous value** based on the embeddings produced by the pipeline.

-The score is defined by combining:
+The dialect score is computed using two complementary approaches:

+- **Distance-based score**
-- the distance to a standard reference
+  Measures how far an embedding is from a learned standard reference point.

-- the projection onto a learned dialect–standard direction
+- **Projection-based score**
+  Measures how strongly an embedding aligns with a dialect–standard direction in embedding space.

+The two scores are combined into a single dialectality measure:

+- A weighting factor is automatically determined
+- The optimal weight is selected based on correlation with external dialectality values (in this case D-values)
+- This results in a **final continuous dialect score for each embedding**

-The implementation can be found in:
+The full workflow is implemented in:

 - `_01_EmbeddingDialectScore.ipynb`

-This notebook provides:
+The notebook includes:

-- estimation of a global standard reference
-- computation of projection-based dialect scores
+- computation of distance- and projection-based scores
-- aggregation across speakers and recording conditions
-- evaluation against phonetic D-values
+- automatic weighting of both components
+- assignment of final dialectality scores
+- additional analyses and visualizations of the results

 ### Phonetic reference: D-values